nightroman/FarNet/GitKit/README.md

     Safely deletes the selected local branches.

-    Remote branches and local branches with unique local commits are not deleted this way.
-Use `ShiftF8`, `ShiftDel` in order to force delete.
+    Branches with unique local commits and remote branches are not deleted.
+    Use `ShiftF8`, `ShiftDel` in order to force delete them.

 - `ShiftF8`, `ShiftDel`

-    Forcedly deletes the selected remote and local branches.
+    Forcedly deletes the selected local and remote branches.

     > git.exe is used to delete remote branches.